Table of Contents

 Food becomes yummy instead of scary.
 You get to wake up and think about your day, not your diet.
 How awesome is that?

 I am here to tell you Liberation is POSSIBLE!

 I am living proof that liberation from binge eating is possible.

-I started becoming preoccupied with food as a young child.
-It continued through high school and college.
+First, I started becoming preoccupied with food as a young child.
+Afterward, it continued through high school and college.

 I would diet, count calories, restrict what I ate, and sometimes purge.
-I literally did all of the eating disorder behaviors you can think of.
+Of course, I literally did all of the eating disorder behaviors you can think of.

 I was so worried about how people viewed me.
-I constantly looked for approval from all of the adults in my life.
-This included my parents, ballet instructors, gymnastics coaches, and teachers.
+Also, I constantly looked for approval from all of the adults in my life.
+Specifically, this included my parents, ballet instructors, gymnastics coaches, and teachers.
 This went on until I started seeing a therapist for anxiety in college.

 Food wasn't really the problem

 I told my therapist everything about myself – my relationships, dreams, hopes, and fears.
 We talked about EVERYTHING except my relationship with food.

 I was scared to tell her about that.
 I felt guilty, ashamed and was worried that she would judge me.
 So I just went to therapy week after week.